 I already have one Master’s degree.
 What significance does this have for my application and what should I upload to my application?

-What should I attach to the question “Passed higher education”?
+What should I upload under “Passed higher education”?

-Diplomas showing examination subjects and results for each examination (a diploma without specific examination results is not sufficient).
-These documents must be officially certified by your home institution.
+- Diplomas and/or transcripts showing examination subjects and the result for each examination (a diploma without specific examination results is not sufficient).
+These documents must be signed and stamped by your home institution.

-What should I attach for the question “Unfinished higher educations”?
+What should I upload under “Unfinished higher educations”?

-Transcript of records (if you have not yet received your final diploma).
-These documents must be officially certified by your home institution and show examination subjects and results for each examination.
+- Transcript of records (if you have not yet received your final diploma and final transcript).
+The transcript must be signed and stamped by your home institution.

-What should I attach for the question “Detailed course descriptions”?
+What should I upload under “Detailed course descriptions”?

-Course descriptions describes the contents of each individual course included in your Bachelor’s degree programme and they can often be found in the programme’s syllabus, curriculum or study guide.
-If you do not hold a degree that gives you direct admission to the specific programme, please upload official course descriptions (that includes ECTS points) in English.
-The descriptions must be official and certified (signed and stamped by your home university).
-If your university does not provide course descriptions, you may ask your university to certify (sign and stamp) course descriptions that you have made yourself.
+- Course descriptions describes the contents of each individual course included in your Bachelor’s degree programme.
+They can often be found in the programme’s syllabus, curriculum or study guide.
+The descriptions must be official descriptions issued by your home university in English, Danish, Swedish or Norwegian.
+If your university does not provide course descriptions, you can upload a document in which you explain that your university does not offer course descriptions.

 Is an “Official description of marking scale used at home university” relevant for me?